|

 Note that the NSPR documentation follows the Unix convention of using the term files to refer to many kinds of I/O objects.
 To refer specifically to the files in a file system (that is, disk files), this documentation uses the term normal files.

-has an object-oriented flavor.
+PRFileDesc has an object-oriented flavor.
 An I/O function on a PRFileDesc

 structure is carried out by invoking the corresponding "method" in the I/O

-methods table (a structure of type PRIOMethods
+methods table (a structure of type PRIOMethods) of the PRFileDesc structure (the

 "object").
 Different kinds of I/O objects (such as files and sockets) have different